Xiaoxiongzzzz/GVF-TAPE-Video-Generation/README.md

 This codebase is based on [AVDC](https://github.com/flow-diffusion/AVDC), thanks for their excellent code.

 Contact [Xiaoxiong Zhang](https://xiaoxiongzzzz.github.io) if you have any questions and suggestions.

+Other parts of our codes will be released soon.